jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

 (3A) An offender who is sentenced to community detention must report within 24 hours, unless the 24 hours elapses on a weekend or public holiday, in which case the offender must report on the next working day.
 (4) This section applies despite any other provisions in this Act.

-### 77 Application of Injury Prevention, Rehabilitation, and Compensation Act 2001 to persons serving community-based sentence
+### 77 Application of Accident Compensation Act 2001 to persons serving community-based sentence
 When an offender performs any service or does any work or attends any course or programme for the purposes of a community-based sentence, the following provisions apply:
-  (a) if the offender suffers any personal injury for which he or she has cover under the Injury Prevention, Rehabilitation, and Compensation Act 2001 arising out of and in the course of performing the activities described above,—
+  (a) if the offender suffers any personal injury for which he or she has cover under the Accident Compensation Act 2001 arising out of and in the course of performing the activities described above,—
     (i) the personal injury is deemed, for the purposes of section 97 of that Act only, to be a work-related personal injury; and
     (ii) the Crown is liable to pay compensation to which the offender is entitled under that section:
   (b) the cost of all other entitlements of the offender under that Act must be met from the Earners' Account in the case of an offender who is an earner and from the Non-Earners' Account in all other cases.